mitchellvitez/forest/README.md

   - Splay heap
 - Heap-ordered multitree
   - Pairing heap
-- Rose tree (with Traversable)
+- Rose tree (with Traversable instance)
+- 2-3 B-trees

 ## Anything else?

 This work is inspired by Okasaki's _Purely Functional Data Structures_.
-I've cleaned up the implementations here based on that reference, but I tried to come up with my own implementations first before consulting it.
+I've cleaned up some of the implementations here based on that reference, but I tried to come up with my own implementations first before consulting it.
+Any implementation not found in that book is my own.